Main article: Ihram

 Bismi-llāh, Allāhumma ṣalli alā Muhammad.
 Allāhumma-ghfir lī wa-ftaḥ lī abwāba raḥmatik.

-In the name of Allah, send blessings upon Muhammad ﷺ.
-O Allah, open for me the doors of Your Bounty.
+In the name of Allah, send prayers upon Muhammad ﷺ.
+O Allah, forgive me and open for me the doors of Your Mercy.

 أَعُوذُ بِاللهِ الْعَظِيمِ، وَبِوَجْهِهِ الْكَرِيمِ، وَسُلْطَانِهِ الْقَدِيمِ، مِنَ الشَّيْطَانِ الرَّجِيمِ